Egypt's Red Sea resorts: your complete guide

 One of the best things about a holiday in Egypt is the guaranteed year-round dry climate with masses of sunshine.
-Along the Red Sea Riviera in winter there is never less than nine hours of sunshine a day on average, rising to 13 hours a day in summer, and it very rarely rains, even in winter when rainfall is more likely.
+Along the Red Sea coast in winter there is never fewer than nine hours of sunshine a day on average, rising to 13 hours a day in summer, and it very rarely rains, even in winter when rainfall is more likely.

 It can be very hot in summer with daytime maximum temperatures rising into the mid-thirties but the lack of moisture in the air means that this can feel quite tolerable, so heat and humidity levels are moderated somewhat.